microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ## Fluid Object Development

-Fluid object development consists of developing the data object and the corresponding `DataObjectFactory`.
-The data object defines the logic of your Fluid object, whereas the `DataObjectFactory` defines how to initialize your object.
+Fluid object development consists of developing the data object and the corresponding data object factory.
+The data object defines the logic of your Fluid object, whereas the data object factory defines how to initialize your object.

 ### Data Object Development